MetPX/sarracenia/doc/Dev.rst

 with the modification.

 Note that the development system must be configured for the flow test to run successfully.
 See the next section for configuration instructions.
-For development inside of a virtual environment with a fresh OS installation, the configuration steps have been automated and can be applied with the flow_autoconfig.sh script in sarracenia/test/.
-Blind execution of this script on a working system may lead to undesirable side effects, you have been warned!
+For development with a fresh OS installation, the configuration steps have been automated and can be applied with the flow_autoconfig.sh script in sarracenia/test/.
+Blind execution of this script on a working system may lead to undesirable side effects; you have been warned!

 The configuration one is trying to replicate: